hanxiao/benchmark/.github/README-template.md

 export GNES_IMG_TAG=latest-alpine
 export GNES_BENCHMARK_ID=3

-make pull && make build && make test d=1000 b=10 s=1000000 && make clean
+make pull && make build && make test d=500 b=10 s=1000000 && make clean
 ```

-The client will generate 1000 documents with the batch size of 10, which yields 100 requests in total.
+The client will generate 500 documents with the batch size of 10, which yields 50 requests in total.
 Each document has the size of 1MB.
 Hence each request is 10MB.

+Due to the memory limit of our CD node (t2-micro, 1GB memory), we better keep the number of document in this way.

 ## Explanation of the Table